Blue Devils easily knock off top-ranked Hornell in season opener

 Rood breaks away for another TD.

-Burns
+Cody Burns

 To purchase prints for photos, click here.